 - Environmental pollution or safety incidents

-- Legal non-compliance, regulatory lapses or vendor fraud
+- Legal non-compliance, regulatory lapses or supplier fraud

-According to analysts at Spend Matters, many organizations deal with risk on a piece-part basis.
-Spend Matters believe that this fragmented approach is the wrong one and that a holistic view is needed, backed by technology.
+And according to analysts at Spend Matters, many companies deal with risk on a piece-part basis.
+Spend Matters believe that this fragmented approach is the wrong one and that a holistic view is needed, backed by technology

 1. Identify the risks

-Is the risk high, medium or low?
+Is the supplier risk high, medium or low?
 It requires a team effort to define the most critical risks.
-Ideally, a project or risk manager should help generate these ideas in both group and one-on-one settings, and then allocate ownership for individual risks.
+Ideally, a compliance or risk manager should help generate these ideas in both group and one-on-one settings, and then allocate ownership for individual risks.

 2. Evaluate the risks

 With every risk quantified, the team can evaluate which supplier risks need to be addressed and in how much detail.
 The decision on whether to accept the specific risk (carry the cost) or take action to prevent or minimise it depends on the organisation’s appetite for the risk.
 The cost of insuring the risk may be so high that it does not make financial sense.